Interested in taking a gap year before college?

 Many students entering Lewis & Clark following a gap or bridge year often find their time off has been beneficial for self-development and renewal of academic fervor:

-The late entry process at L&C is a simple:
+The gap year process at L&C is simple:

-1. Please review our late entry policy and call our office if you have questions regarding your gap or bridge year.
+1. Please review our Gap Year Policy Statement and call our office if you have questions regarding your gap or bridge year.

 A few things to keep in mind:

-A second enrollment deposit will be due by January 15th of the year you plan to enroll.
+A second non-refundable deposit will be due by January 15th of the year you plan to enroll.
 Both tuition deposits will be applied to your account toward the fall bill.

-If you have applied for need-based financial aid, you will need to submit new FAFSA and CSS Profile forms by November 1, 2017.
+If you have applied for need-based financial aid, you will need to submit a new FAFSA by November 1 of the following fall.

-A student deferring their enrollment to the next academic year remains eligible for merit-based scholarships:
+A student deferring their enrollment to the next academic year remains eligible for most merit-based scholarships:

-- Trustee, Dean’s, Faculty, and Leadership & Service Scholarship recipients will receive their same awards the following year.
+- Sequoia and Oregon Maple Scholarship recipients will receive their same awards the following year.

-- Music and Forensics Scholarship recipients must also reapply for their talent-based awards and compete with candidates for the new academic year.
+- Music, Speech & Debate, and Entrepreneurship Scholarship recipients must also reapply for their talent-based awards and compete with candidates for the new academic year.

-Please contact Sara Calvert-Kubrom at 503-768-7834 for information about deferring your enrollment.
+Please contact the Admissions Office at 503-768-7040 for information about deferring your enrollment.